DynamicNFTHub/FastBrownieAPI/README.md

 This project combined a framework for interactive with smart-contracts and a server that receives requests for NFT metadata updating.
 Main goal - build INDEX NFT with automate updating

+## App requirement

+List of things you need for the app to work:

+1. NFT with method ```setTokenURI``` that you can call and set
+2. wrapped NFT with your original NFT from step 1 with, and some collateral assets in it (mean assets that you put in wNFT when wrapping).
+Check https://envelop.is/ for more information

 ## Installation

 To set up the project, follow these steps: